 These major updates can take some time to reach your PC, since Microsoft and PC manufacturers do extensive testing before fulling rolling them out.
 Let’s take a look what’s included in the latest version, how to find our what version you’re running, and how you can skip the wait and get the latest version if you don’t already have it.

-The latest version of Windows 10 is the Fall Creators Update.
+The latest version of Windows 10 is the April 2018 Update.
 This is Windows 10 version 1803, and it was released on April 30, 2018.
 This update was codenamed “Redstone 4” during its development process, as it was released in the first half of 2019.
 It was originally supposed to be called the April 2019 Update but was delayed by a month.

 How to Check if You Have the Latest Version